CatalogueOfLife/coldp/README.md

 #### cultivarEpithet
 The name of the cultivar for name governed by the cultivar code.

-#### publishedInID
+#### referenceID
 A referenceID pointing to the Reference table indicating the original publication of the name in its given combination, not the basionym.

-#### publishedInPage
+#### referencePage
 The exact page number within the referenced reference that the original publication of the name in its given combination starts.

 #### publishedInYear
 The effective year the name was published.
+This is the year that is nomenclaturally relevant.

 #### code
 type: [code enum](http://api.catalogue.life/vocab/nomCode)

 The nomenclatural code the name falls under.

-#### originalNameID
+#### basionymID
 Identifier of the name which is the original combination of this name.
 Also known as the basionym or protonym.
 Contrary to the strict basionym definition it is recommended to populate this field also for original names which should point to itself.

 Note there is an alternative way to share the information about an original name by using a [NameRelation](#namerelation) with `type=basionym`.
-The field originalNameID exists for simplicity and because it is an important information to be shared.
+The field basionymID exists for simplicity and because it is an important information to be shared.

 #### status
 type: [nomStatus enum](http://api.catalogue.life/vocab/nomStatus)